 | Total (approximate) | 4–8 weeks |

-Approval & Conditions
+Work Permit Approval Requirements & Conditions

 Once approved, the following apply: